 This presentation from CF&PA's Lindsay Michel (Land Conservation Director) discusses funding opportunities for private landowners, as well as provides biographies and contact information for local land trusts.

-An American Chestnut survivor spotted on a partner's property (picture by Jocelyn Mahone)
+A young American Chestnut survivor spotted on a local owner's property (picture by Jocelyn Mahone)